2015 New Zealand rugby league tour of England: Training squad

 An initial training squad was named on 8 September 2015 and added to as teams were eliminated from the NRL finals.
 Kieran Foran was among those initially named but he later withdrew due to injury, joining Shaun Johnson, Thomas Leuluai, Manu Vatuvei, Dallin Watene-Zelezniak and Jared Warea-Hargreaves as being unavailable for the tour.
 Skipper Simon Mannering was also later made unavailable for the test series due to injury.

 Final squad

 The final touring squad of 23 players was named on 8 October.

 On 10 October, Jason Taumalolo withdrew from the touring 23-man squad due to a knee injury.
 He was replaced by Manaia Cherrington.
 Curtis Rona left the tour after the second test match, returning to Australia to be present for the birth of his daughter.

+Tour summary

+New Zealand played four matches on tour, including three test matches against England.